WF-WellFish/WellFish-Machine-Learning/README.md

 - Flatten layer
 - Fully connected Dense layers with Leaky ReLU activation
 - Output layer with softmax activation for multi-class classification

+### Training and Evaluation
+The model is trained using the Adam optimizer and categorical cross-entropy loss.
+Early stopping is used to prevent overfitting.
+The training process is visualized using learning and loss curves.